 I know you can show me

 And so for a long time I believed this idea of love, that it was something you could not define with words, you had to experience it with your feelings, and you needed the right person to help you feel it.

 But then as I grew in my relationship with the Lord I began to understand love in a whole new way.
 And through the trials of our marriage problems and allowing the Lord to walk me through those trials I grew in my understanding of love even more.

 Does that mean we are not supposed to feel it?
 No. It just means that we are not to let our feelings lead the way.
-I talked about that in the post, Where is your caboose?
-When you show love, when you do loving things, when you invest your will to behave in a loving way, your feelings of love will fall right in line.
+When we show love, when we do loving things, when we invest our will to behave in a loving way, our feelings of love fall right in line.

 What Love Is series

 Just because I say that love is about our actions more than our feelings, that does not mean I have fully explained the meaning of love.
 The Bible also says that God is Love, and so to understand love we have to understand God.
 Or to understand God we have to understand Love.
 Either way, we can grow in our understanding of what love is and what the true nature of God is by diving into His word and discovering what the bible has to say about it.

 For the next few weeks, I want to get into the word and dig into what the Bible teaches on love.
 We will start with the love chapter, 1 Cor.
 13. And first, we will be specifically focusing on these verses.

 Then as we continue on this series we will take a look at other verses and examples in the word.
 Also, we will take a look at some of today’s good teachings on the subject outside of the Bible, such as The 5 Love Languages: by Gary Chapman and How We Love: by Milan & Kay Yerkovich.

 Thanks for reading.
 Please consider leaving us a comment, we’d love to hear from you.